neo4j-partners/virtual-graph-dbx/gds-guide.md

 ## Project only numeric properties

-The projections above carry only labels and the relationship type.
-If you also project node or relationship **properties**, every projected property must be **numeric** (Long, Double, or a numeric array).
+The projections above carry labels, the relationship type, and at most the numeric `amount`.
+Every projected property must be **numeric**.
+A node property can be a Long, a Double, or a list of either.
+A relationship property must be a single Long or Double.
 A GDS in-memory graph cannot hold a temporal or string property, so adding one to the `dataConfig` makes the projection fail fast, before the session provisions, with an `IllegalArgumentException` that names the offending property and type:

 ```
 The property `relationship.ts` contained a value of type `DateTime`, which is not supported.